Hangzhou Zhejiang, China Travel Guide

 Start with a visit to the Longjing Tea Plantations for a tea tasting and learning tea cultivation.
 Enroll in a cooking class focusing on Hangzhou cuisine to learn local recipes.

 Cycle around West Lake on its dedicated bike lanes.
-Hike the West Lake hill trails, like the Lingyin-North Peak traverse, for elevated views.
+Trek the West Lake hill trails, like the Lingyin-North Peak traverse, for elevated views.
 Consider a day trip or overnight stay at Moganshan for more challenging hiking and bamboo forest exploration.

 Enjoy a West Lake boat ride and cycle around the lake.
 Visit the Hangzhou Zoo.
 Explore Xixi National Wetland Park, taking a boat ride through its waterways.